+44(0)1628 820 515

 A maximum of 20 year’s service is taken into account when calculating statutory redundancy pay, so the maximum SRP payment would be 20 X 1.5 X 643* = £19,290.

 Regular commission should be included in a week’s pay, but overtime pay is not unless it is contractually required.
 If earnings vary each week, an average of the 12-week period leading up to the redundancy is used.

 The first £30K of redundancy pay can be paid free of tax, but notice pay is taxable and subject to normal deductions.

 All employees are entitled to Statutory Sick Pay (SSP) subject to certain qualifications, including whether the employee’s earnings are at or above the National Insurance Lower Earnings Limit (LEL).

-SSP is normally paid for 28 weeks in any 3 year period.
+SSP is normally paid for up to 28 weeks in any 3 year period.
 There are certain qualification requirements for SSP, as follows:

 Statutory guarantee pay (SGP) is an amount payable to employees who are not provided with work by their employer (on a day they would usually work under their contract) in specific circumstances.

 SGP is usually used for employees being placed on lay-off or short-time working.

 SGP must be paid to employees for up to a weeks’ work (max 5 days, pro rata for part time employees) in a 3 month period.
 It applies to employees with normal contractual working hours and excludes casual workers.
 An employee must have a month’s service to qualify.
 The employer might not be able to provide work for example because of a natural event (heavy snow or floods) or a power cut etc. Normally an ‘occurrence’ of some kind or other is required to generate the right to guarantee payments.

 As of April 2023, guarantee payments are limited to £35 per day for 5 days in any 13 week period, so a maximum of £175.00.